-Malaysian leader says China-backed rail project too costly
+Malaysian leader suggests China-backed rail plan may be axed

 - Forget the reams of paperwork — digital mortgages are here

+“It is not that we do not want to honor our contracts, but we just cannot pay,” Mahathir said.
+“It will impoverish us so we seek understanding of the parties concerned, that it is not because we just want to frustrate or throw out a contract, but because we are really tied in terms of finance.”

+Paying compensation won’t be as much as “the amount of debt we will carry for the next 30 years,” he added.

-A Chinese government spokesman in Beijing said the project was agreed to “on the basis of mutual respect and equality.”
+In Beijing, Chinese Foreign Ministry spokesman Geng Shuang said the project had been agreed to “on the basis of mutual respect and equality.”